Paid For Jury Duty

 Pros and Cons of Being Paid for Jury Duty

-1. Increased Participation: Paying jurors for their service can increase the number of people willing to serve on a jury, which is beneficial for the court system.
+1. More Participation: Paying jurors can get more people willing to serve, which helps the court system.

 How to Prepare for Jury Duty When You’re Paid for It